 Other assets primarily consist of Houston Gardens, a public garden area exhibiting natural flora and fauna.
 The garden is recorded at the estimated fair value on the date of the gift.
-During 2013, the Foundation entered into a memorandum of understanding with a conservation district to manage and maintain the garden for 2% of the fund designated for such a purpose.
+The Foundation has a memorandum of understanding with a conservation district to manage and provide annual maintenance of the garden for 2% of the fund designated for such a purpose.